chflame163/1key_sleep/README.md

 # 1key_sleep
- Press shotcut key to sleep system or turn off display, on MacOS
+Press shotcut key to sleep system or turn off display, on MacOS.

+The currently released version of the menu language is Simplified Chinese.

 ## How to use?
 When this program is running, press the shortcut key will trigger the following functions: